Senate poised to vote on holding Trump accountable for riot

 Democrats had argued that Trump did nothing as the mob rioted.

-Another Republican who voted to launch the trial, Sen. Bill Cassidy of Louisiana, asked about Trump's tweet criticizing Pence moments after having been told by another senator that the vice president had just been evacuated.
+Another Republican who voted to launch the trial, Sen. Bill Cassidy of Louisiana, asked about Trump’s tweet criticizing Pence moments after the then-president was told by another senator that Pence had just been evacuated.

 Van der Veen responded that at “no point” was the president informed of any danger.
 Cassidy told reporters later it was not a very good answer.